Nimmy-Plays1234/Communication-Strategies/README.md

 │   │   │   Jupyter notebooks drive geometry import (GDSTK → OMF), material tables,
 │   │   │   time‑step scripts, and automatic post‑processing with ParaView.
 │   │   ├─ OOMMF – classic CPU‑only code; compiled for Linux‑x86 and invoked from Colab
-│   │   │   using a persistent “/content/oommf” directory; results visualised with
+│   │   │   using a persistent “/content/oommf” directory; results visualized with
 │   │   │   `oommf::boxsi` or exported to VTK for ParaView.
 │   │   └─ Fidimag – Python‑based micromagnetic framework built on FEniCS; useful for
 │   │       research‑grade custom energy terms and easy integration with